notmuch/notmuch/doc/notmuch-emacs.rst

 |     ``=`` to refresh this screen. ``s`` to search messages. ``q`` to quit.
 |		    **Customize** this page.

-You can change the overall appearence of the notmuch-hello screen by customizing the variable :index:`notmuch-hello-sections`.
+You can change the overall appearance of the notmuch-hello screen by customizing the variable :index:`notmuch-hello-sections`.